 The Growth account costs $3 per month and includes everything from the beginner’s account plus the ability to invest in a retirement account as well as personalized tax and retirement advice.

 The Stash + account includes everything in the two previous pricing tiers and costs $9 each month.
 With Stash +, you also get two free kids’ accounts as well as a monthly market insights report, an opportunity to earn 2X on a stock rewards program, and an additional $9000 of life insurance coverage.

-Stash only has a total of 436 reviews on Trustpilot with an overall rating of 3.6 stars; this is considered an average rating on Trustpilot.
+Stash app only has a total of 436 reviews on Trustpilot with an overall rating of 3.6 stars; this is considered an average rating on Trustpilot.
 Stash is not accredited with the Better Business Bureau and carries an “F” rating with the BBB.
-The platform’s low BB rating is due to 350 consumer complaints being filed against it, the company’s failure to respond to 33 complaints filed against it.
+The platform’s low BB rating is due to 350 consumer complaints, and the company’s failure to respond to 33 complaints filed against it.